RiccardoVaccari/CI2025_lab1/README.md

 ### Solution 2 - Tabu Search

-The BH solution has been improved by implementing a **Tabu Search** strategy to avoid already explored solutions and explore multiple neighbors at each iteration.
+The HC solution has been improved by implementing a **Tabu Search** strategy to avoid already explored solutions and to explore multiple neighbors at each iteration.

 The tweak function remains the same, but at each iteration, multiple candidate solutions are generated.
 Only valid candidates that are not in the tabu list are considered for evaluation.
 The best candidate is selected for potential acceptance.